What is massage therapy?

 What does a massage treatment involve?

-Before you go for a massage, make sure you drink plenty of water and don't eat too soon before the massage.
-Try to give yourself plenty of time to get to the appointment so it's easier for you to relax.
+Before you go for a massage, make sure you drink plenty of water and do not eat too soon before the massage.
+Try to give yourself plenty of time to get to the appointment so it is easier for you to relax.

 The massage therapist will talk to you about your health history and any problems you are experiencing.
 Make sure you tell them about any conditions you have or medicines you are taking.
 Your therapist will discuss how they are going to treat you.

 They will leave the room while you undress — keeping your underwear on — and you will lie down on the massage table.
 The therapist will knock before they come back in.
 You will be covered with a drape or towel during the massage, and music or aromatherapy may be used to help you relax.

 It is important to tell the therapist if you feel uncomfortable at any time during the massage.
 A professional massage therapist will never expose your breasts, genitals or other areas you ask to keep covered.

 Cost of massage therapy

-Medicare doesn't cover the cost of massage therapy.
+Medicare does not cover the cost of massage therapy.
 However, if you have private health insurance, you may receive up to a 30% rebate on some treatments such as physiotherapy and massage therapy.
 Ask your health fund what is included in your 'Extras' cover.

 Choosing a massage therapist

-Massage therapists don't legally require any formal qualifications to practise in Australia.
-Sometimes massages are offered by untrained people - including sex workers.
-Always look for a therapist who is registered with the Australian Association of Massage Therapists so you know they are properly trained.
+Massage therapists do not legally require any formal qualifications to practise in Australia.
+Sometimes massages are offered by untrained people, including sex workers.
+Always look for a therapist who is registered with the Massage & Myotherapy Australia so you know they are properly trained.
 You can find a therapist in your area on their website.

 healthdirect's service finder is a free service that helps you locate the nearest health services in any part of Australia.
 You can search for health services such as physiotherapy, massage and natural medicine practitioners.